clong/DetectionLab/HyperV/README.md

 A really hacky workaround is, if you are using the smb_username and smb_password options, would be to press the option number corresponding with the virtual switch you want to use then enter four times after `vagrant up`.
 So, if you know you want the virtual switch 1 `vagrant up` 1 enter 1 enter 1 enter 1 enter

-Yes, I know hacky but it works.
+Yes, I know hacky, but it works.

 ## How this build works